-NOTICE IS HEREBY GIVEN that the eighteenth ANNUAL GENERAL MEETING of MIGO Opportunities Trust plc will be held on Thursday, 29 September 2022 at 12.00 noon at the offices of Frostrow Capital LLP, 25 Southampton Buildings, London WC2A 1AL for the following purposes:
+NOTICE IS HEREBY GIVEN that the nineteenth ANNUAL GENERAL MEETING of MIGO Opportunities Trust plc will be held on Wednesday, 20 September 2023 at 12.00 noon at the offices of Frostrow Capital LLP, 25 Southampton Buildings, London WC2A 1AL for the following purposes:

-Resolutions 1 to 9 (inclusive) are proposed as Ordinary Resolutions and Resolutions 10 to 12 (inclusive) are proposed as Special Resolutions.
+Resolutions 1 to 12 (inclusive) are proposed as Ordinary Resolutions and Resolutions 13 to 16 (inclusive) are proposed as Special Resolutions.

+Ordinary business

-FOITH OF FIG. C Ordinary business 1 To receive the Strategic Report, Report of the Directors and Auditor's Report and the audited financial statements for the year ended 30 April 2022.
-Resolution 1 2 To receive and approve the Directors' Remuneration Report for the year ended 30 April 2022.
-Resolution 2 3 To approve a final dividend of 0.4p per share.
-Resolution 3 4 To re-elect Mr Davidson as a Director of the Company.
-Resolution 4 5 To re-elect Ms Thomson as a Director of the Company.
-Resolution 5 6 To re-elect Mr van Cutsem as a Director of the Company.
-Resolution 6 7 To re-appoint PricewaterhouseCoopers LLP as Auditor of the Company.
-Resolution 7 8 To authorise the Audit Committee to determine the Auditor's remuneration.
-Resolution 8
+- 1 To receive the Strategic Report, Report of the Directors and Auditor's Report and the audited financial statements for the year ended 30 April 2023. - 2 To receive and approve the Directors' Remuneration Report for the year ended 30 April 2023. - 3 To approve the Directors' Remuneration Policy. - 4 To approve a final dividend of 3.00p per share. - 5 To re-elect Mr Davidson as a Director of the Company. - 6 To re-elect Ms Thomson as a Director of the Company. - 7 To re-elect Mr van Cutsem as a Director of the Company. - 8 To elect Ms Lucy Costa Duarte as a Director of the Company. - 9 To elect Mr Ian Henderson as a Director of the Company. - 10 To re-appoint PricewaterhouseCoopers LLP as Auditor of the Company. - 11 To authorise the Audit Committee to determine the Auditor's remuneration.